AI4Finance-Foundation/FinRL-Meta/tutorials_python/README.md

 **OurMission**: to provide user-friendly demos using python.
 Users can run them locally.
 Moreover, developers can dubug them locally to identify bugs; however, using notebooks is impossible.

+**Principles**:

+1) Do not define any function in notebooks, and put the functins to .py out of tutorials_notebook or tutorials_python.
+2) The first part is installing commands.

 ## File Structure
 There are five parts: Introduction, Advance, Practical, Optimization, and Others.